 When the taxpayer is a legal person and tax evasion is committed, the burden of criminal liability is borne by the individuals who manage and represent the legal entity.

 In practice, following the issuance of the final tax assessment notes, and as long as the aforementioned thresholds for committing tax evasion are met, the tax officers – without examining or assessing whether the element of “intention”, as required by law for the offence of tax evasion, actually exists – will submit a criminal complaint to the competent Public Prosecutor against the persons bearing criminal liability.

-The tax administration has clarified through relevant guidelines that ordinary income tax adjustments (ie, disallowed expenses), as well as TP adjustments, should not be considered as falling under the scope of tax evasion.
+The tax administration has clarified through relevant guidelines that ordinary income tax adjustments (ie, disallowed expenses), as well as TP adjustments and stamp duty, should not be considered as falling under the scope of tax evasion.

 Furthermore, a separate criminal offence is provided by Greek law, when the tax debts of a taxpayer exceeding EUR100,000 have become overdue and the taxpayer does not pay them within four months from when they became overdue.

 Criminal proceedings are suspended, until the deadline for the taxpayer to challenge the assessment expires, or if the taxpayer has challenged the assessment, until an irrevocable decision by the administrative courts is issued.